hunter-teacher-cert/csci70700-spring-2023-AlanaY11/flask/homework.md

-* Instructions

-** If you are presenting this unit:

 *** Upload instructions
 Upload all content relating to the delivery of your unit.
-Include the prework, slides, content etc.
+Include the prework, slides, content etc. - *homework.md*, *homework.pdf*, or *homework.docx* for the homework assignment

-Please use these filenames:

 - Here is my Flask Website in repl.it https://replit.com/@arobinson1/AsynchFlaskWebsite#main.py (main page, about, lucky, temp_demo)